Emmotes/ic_spoilers/docs/apothecary_notary.md

 | Strength | Clairvoyance | Heroism | Fire Breath | Speed |
 |---|---|---|---|---|
 | ![Legendary Potion of Giant's Strength Icon](images/apothecary_notary/leg_pot_str.png) | ![Legendary Potion of Clairvoyance Icon](images/apothecary_notary/leg_pot_gold.png) | ![Legendary Potion of Heroism Icon](images/apothecary_notary/leg_pot_hp.png) | ![Legendary Fire Breath Potion Icon](images/apothecary_notary/leg_pot_fb.png) | ![Legendary Potion of Speed Icon](images/apothecary_notary/leg_pot_spd.png) |

-## Info From Dev Insights

-We've been told a few things over the past few months/years about potential features for this system - so we don't really know which ones are still true or will be true when it releases.
-So - as ever - take this all with a significantly sized pile of salt.

-- We will be able to combine/split potions and potentially also contracts to increase/decrease their rarity.
-If this is true we could finally consolidate all our green bounty contracts up to epic for ease of use.
-We've been told that this will not require the currency item.
-- We will be able to convert potion types to other types.
-For example - Firebreath to Speed.
-We've been told this will require the currency item.
-- We will be able to purchase the contents of chests directly with gems - skipping the buying of chests and then the opening of said chests.
-Apparently this will also automatically convert any bounty contracts we would have gotten directly into tokens.
-We don't know how well this will play with the auto-spend when an event ends.
-- This system will not interact with legendary potions (not to be confused with legendary potions).
-- We will get apothecary reagents by dismantling normal potions.
-We will then be able to use them to craft other potions.
-Apparently we'll be able to dismantle 7 day duration potions but not create them.

 [Back to Top](#top)